IABTechLab/fideslang/mkdocs/docs/index.md

 Learn more about [Data Use Categories in the taxonomy reference now](data_use_categories.md).

 ### 3. Data Subject Categories
 Data Subject is a label commonly used in the regulatory world to describe the users of a system who's data is being processed.
-In many systems a generic user label may be sufficient, however Fides language is intended to provide greater control through specificity where needed.
+In many systems a generic user label may be sufficient, however the taxonomy is intended to provide greater control through specificity where needed.

 Examples of this are: